 Advisory Committees

-Get involved, share your skills and help shape our community by joining a Columbia County board or commission.
+Get involved, share your skills and help shape our community by joining a Columbia County board, committee or commission.
 Provide advice and feedback to commissioners and staff on county services and programs such as transportation, parks, budgeting, solid waste, CC Rider, and more!

-ABOUT: Committee terms run from two to four years, depending on the committee and circumstances, and are generally filled at the end of the calendar year unless an opening becomes available during the year.
+ABOUT: Volunteer terms run from one to five years, depending on the board, committee or commission and circumstances, terms run on fiscal and calendar years.
 Contact Jacyn Normine at 503-397-4322 for additional information

 Interested in volunteering?
 Learn more, view current advisory opportunities and apply!